 All Good Clean Fun - UK (1971)

-This was the only UK compilation during the 1970s to feature a track taken from a pre-existing Hawkwind record, "An Excerpt" of 'Be Yourself', an edit that's unique to this album.
+A United Artists sampler put together by Andrew Lauder, this was the only UK compilation during the 1970s to feature a track taken from a pre-existing Hawkwind record - "An Excerpt" of 'Be Yourself', an edit that's unique to this album.

 Electric Rock 71 - Germany (1971)